-Henceforth we we will implicitly think of $\Gamma(2,3,p)$ as embedded in $\PSL_2\R$ via the tiling by $T_{2,3,p}$ and its reflection. $X(p)$ is then tiled by a set $\Sigma$ of the images of these tiles, so that $G(p)$ acts on $\Sigma$ with 2 orbits.
-It is easy to see (from Figure \ref{fig:fundomain}, for instance) that
+Henceforth we we will implicitly think of $\Gamma(2,3,p)$ as embedded in $\PSL_2\R$ via the tiling by $T_{2,3,p}$ and its reflection. $X(p)$ is then tiled by the set $\Sigma$ of the images of these triangles, so that $G(p)$ acts on $\Sigma$ with 2 orbits.
+It is easy to see (from Figure \ref{fig:fundomain}, for instance) the

-\begin{lemma} For any cusp $c\in X(p)$, the disk of radius $\log p-1$ centered at $c$ intersects only those triangles in $\Sigma$ with $c$ as a vertex.
-As a consequence, if $c,c'$ are two cusps, then $d_{X(p)}(c,c')>2\log p-2$. \end{lemma}
+\begin{lemma} For any cusp $c\in X(p)$, the disk of radius $\log p-O(1)$ centered at $c$ intersects only those triangles in $\Sigma$ with $c$ as a vertex.
+As a consequence, if $c,c'$ are two cusps, then $d_{X(p)}(c,c')>2\log p-O(1)$. \end{lemma}

-Let $f_p:\Delta_{2,3,\infty}\into \Delta_{2,3,p}$ be the unique map sending $i$ to $i$, $\omega=e^{2\pi i/3}$ to $e^{i\theta_p}$, and $\infty$ to $iy_p$ that is a biholomorphism on the interiors of the two fundamental domains and continuous on the boundary.
-By Schwarz reflection, these maps glue together to a holomorphic map $F_p:\D\into \D$ lifting the inclusion $i_p:Y(1)\into X(1)_p$ to their universal covers; for convenience we've here used the Poincar\'e disk model, where so that Note that $F_p$ is in fact \'etale, though it will not be surjective onto $\D$ (it will miss the preimages of the cusp $c_p\in X(1)_p$).
-By the Schwarz--Pick theorem, $F_p$ is distance decreasing with respect to the hyperbolic metric $h_\D$, so